nebulizer7123/stonewall-firefox/README.md

 - Clear time spent data for specific domains.
 - Schedule when blocked rules are active.
 - Quickly block the current page from the context menu.
+- Reliably cancel requests before they are loaded.

 ## Installing